drexed/active_object/README.md

 ```

 **Probablity:**
-`probability` generates a hash mapping each unique element in the array to the relative frequency, i.e. the probablity, of it appearence.
+`probability` generates a hash mapping each unique element in the array to the relative frequency, i.e. the probability, of it appearance.

 ```ruby
 [:a, :b, :c, :c].probability #=> { a: 0.25, b: 0.25, c: 0.5 }